lino-framework/lino/docs/tutorials/human/index.rst

 >>> print(Genders)
 lino.Genders

-A Choicelist is an "Actor", another Lino concept, but basically this means that it is globally accessible using the above name.
+A Choicelist is an "Actor", another Lino concept which deserves more documentation, but basically this means that it is globally accessible using the above name.

-A Choicelist has an `objects` method (not attribute) which returns an iterator over the "Choices":
+A ChoiceList has an `objects` method (not attribute) which returns an iterator over the "Choices":

 >>> print(Genders.objects())